Q & A

 How can my student provide feedback, express a concern, or ask a question about their dining experience?

-- Contact a representative of the Student Government Association (SGA) or the SGA Food Committee.
-Both are student-run and meet bi-weekly with Diane Parker, assistant vice president of administration and operations to discuss ideas and answer questions/concerns directly from the student body.
-Students can also ask to attend one of the meetings.
+- Contact a representative of the Student Government Association (SGA) or attend a Food Comittee meeting (held every other Thursday beginning on October 3 from 3-4 p.m. in the Valentine Dining Hall).
+Both are student-run and meet to discuss ideas and answer questions/concerns directly from the student body.

 - Send an email to diningservices@lasell.edu.

-- Write an annonymous note on a napkin or sheet of paper and pin it to the bulletin board located at the front of Valentine Dining Hall.
+- Write an anonymous note on a napkin or sheet of paper and pin it to the bulletin board located at the front of Valentine Dining Hall.

 Are there any restaurants/places to eat close to campus?